yikaiyang/SS22-Knowledge-Graph/Report.md

 ![Ontology of this project](/documents/map_area/street_collection_points.png) *Traffic data of all locations colored in blue were collected*

-### Road Incident Data
-Road incident data (Traffic incidents / Road closures) was also acquired by fetching from the REST API of the service HERE MAPS.
-[Here Maps - Road Traffic](https://developer.here.com/documentation/traffic-api/dev_guide/topics/getting-started/send-request.html)

 ### Collection Timespan
 The data was collected over the timespan of 7 days from Fri, May 6th 2022 - 14:00 to Fri, May 13th 2022 - 17:00 using automated queries in a fixed time-interval of 20 minutes.
 Due to technical difficulties the data collection from the Traffic Incidents API started at a later time on Tue, March 10 16:45.
 Thus, the traffic incidents dataset is incomplete since it does not cover the full data collection time period of the other data ressources.

-### 2. Data processing
+## 2. Data processing
 (LO 7)
-Before the data can be loaded by the Neo4J database, it has to be processed to be transformed to the necessary format.
-Two steps had to be taken:
+Before the data can be loaded into the Neo4J database, it has to be processed and transformed to the necessary format.
+Two steps needs to be taken (in order):

+1. Data transformation:
+The acquired datasets contained many values that may not be necessary or suitable for the KG.
+Various values have to be removed or transformed to a different format or data-type to accomodate the needs of the KG.
+The script '2_data_processing/main.py' handles those tasks and overwrites the original files with the processed values.

-1. Data Linking:
+2. Data Linking:
 The data from multiple sources had to be merged, and connections to entities from the different datasets had to be established.
-For example the POI dataset did only contain a pair of geocoordinates (longitude, latitude) missing concrete connections to the streets where those are located.
-To
+For example the POI dataset did only contain a pair of geocoordinates (longitude, latitude) of it's own position and was missing concrete references to which streets it belongs to.
+The script '2_data_linking/main.py' handles those tasks and overwrites the original files with the processed values.

-2. Data transformation:
-The acquired datasets contained many values that may not be necessary or suitable for the KG.
-Various values had to be removed or transformed to a different format or data-type to accomodate the needs of the KG.

 Since the data was fetched from multiple datasources and each individual script was started at different timings, there is a discrepancy in the collected timestamps of each dataset due to the different request time intervals.
-Since it is required to combine the different datasets into a single Knowledge Graph the timestamps were rounded in full 20 minutes steps (e.g. 13:32 -> 13:40, and 13:28 -> 13:20) using the script```/documents/match_date_column.py```
+Since it is required to combine the different datasets into a single Knowledge Graph the timestamps were rounded in full 20 minutes steps (e.g. 13:32 -> 13:40, and 13:28 -> 13:20) using the script ```/documents/match_date_column.py```

-*Note: Please disable authentication in NEO4J prior by setting: dbms.security.auth_enabled=false in the NEO4J configuration file.*

 ## 3. Data Integration: Knowledge Graph Construction
-(LO7) The structure of the ontology is derived from the ontology presented in the paper by Tan et. al. However, some adjustments were made to incorporate weather and incident data:
+(LO7) The structure of the ontology is derived from the ontology presented in the paper by Tan et. al. However, some adjustments were made to incorporate additional data.
+Nodes were created which were not in the original KG, such as weather, temperature and incident nodes.
+Nodes that resemble data that is missing in my project (Intersection, Road section) were removed from my KG.

+Due to the simplification of 'Intersection', 'Road Section' and 'Road' nodes to a single Road node, the relationship 'IS_CONNECTED' was introduced which replaces both the 'link' and 'belong' relationships that interconnected Intersections with Roads, and Road segments.
+Hence, each 'Road' connects with other 'Road' entities using the reflexive relationship 'IS_CONNECTED'.

+Other than that no major changes were made to the existing ontology which seem to follow best practices.
+The number of nodes of the entity 'Points of Interest' could become too large to manage as a single node in the future, since every POI irrespective of their category is stored in a single node type.
+The node POI could be splitted up in multiple nodes, each resembling a category (Restaurant, Train station, School, etc.) and the notion of being a POI could be established using a relationship 'IS_POI' for example.
+For this exercise however, the existing solution should suffice.

-![Ontology by Tan et al.](/documents/ontology_graphic/ontology_paper.png) *Fig.2: Original Ontology by Tan et al.*
+![Ontology by Tan et al.](/documents/ontology_graphic/ontology_paper.png) *Original Ontology by Tan et al.*

 ![Ontology of this project](/documents/ontology_graphic/ontology.png) *Modified Ontology used in this project*

+### Data Model
+(LO 4)
+To create Knowledge Graphs multiple data models and various technologies can be used.
+For example in the area of semantic web, RDF and OWL-based graph-based database technologies with built in reasoners are common.
+RDF and OWL introduces the concept of standardized vocabularies to describe entities and relationship for entities.
+Thus, the initial idea (Web 3.0) behind it was to create an interoperable large "Knowledge Graph" which allows the user to infer semantics based on a common description language.
+Another choice is to use a traditional relational database system and model the graph datastructure using Node and Edge tables.
+However, with this choice there will be 'heavy-lifting' required from the user, since those databases are not necessarily optimized for graph datastructures and one has to do a lot of manual work, e.g. indexing, manually joining across multiple tables in SQL.
+Graph database systems like Neo4J, GraphDB are more optimized for storing graph data-structures.
+With regard to other representation forms, it would be possible to store the graph using heuristical approaches by using for example adjacency matrices, edge-lists or other reconstruction algorithms like embeddings which are en- and de-codeable, or simply by using a sparse matrix.
+While this representation form is suitable for AI / Machine Learning tasks since those facilitate calculations with it, and is able to yield higher performances since it is more low-level, they are not common to be used for a business application.
+The disadvantage with those techniques is that they are missing the abstraction layer that provides a convenient way to access the data like one can do using query languages and hence are too difficult to operate in the context of normal business use-cases.
+Finally, one could use a graph database system without the need to use RDF or OWL, such as Neo4J which has been also used in this project.
+While RDF / OWL using e.g. GraphDB is perfectly fine to model the proposed KG, they are rather strict and enforces the usage of specific descriptors when creating the ontology.
+Since our project does not necessarily require a strict pre-defined schema, and neither integrates other RDF/OWL resources Neo4J is likely the best choice.
+In addition, no detailed knowledge of RDF/OWL or the query language SPARQL is required, which is an additional advantage for Neo4J.

-### 2.1.
+### 3.1.
 Modelling Time
+(LO7)
-Due to the time-dependent nature of the data, especially in the transportation domain where the traffic situation is highly dynamic and changes based on the time of observation, time must be modelled or represented in the knowledge graph.
-The authors applied a method similarly to the Time-Tree model to the Neo4J database by introducing vertices representing the hour and minute values and connecting all entities associated with that time using edges.
+Since certain relationships of the data is time-dependant domain, for example with the traffic situation being dynamic and changes based on different time and days, time must be modelled or represented in the knowledge graph.
+The authors Tan et. al. applied a method similarly to the Time-Tree model to the Neo4J database by introducing vertices representing the hour and minute values and connecting all entities associated with that time using edges.
 However, the modelling method used by the study authors raises some concerns.

-The construction using this method can be done in the following ways (which one the study authors were using is unclear):
+The construction using this method can be done in the following ways (which one the study authors was using is unclear):

-1) Method 1: Creation of date and time vertices only once, so that there are no duplicates of a timestamp in the entire knowledge graph, and create relationships between the entities associated with the timestamp.
-However, by using this approach, the information of the initial relationship chain between entities is lost, since now all entities associated with a specific time are also in relation to each other.
+Method 1: A vertice is created for each Time and Date entity, such that there are no duplicates of each Time and Date in the entire knowledge graph.
+(There is only a single vertice for Time ('14:00') and there is only a single node for Date ('1.2.2023) in the KG) Subsequently create relationships between all entities containing time-dependent relationships by connecting with their Time and Date vertices.
+However, by using this approach, relationships with other entities that were not initially in the dataset are established since now all entities associated with a specific time also are now in relation to each other, since .

 <br/> <br/>
 To illustrate the problem, the following example is given:
 Let's suppose that there are two entities of type street: Street 1 and Street 2.
-Street 1 has a favorable/good traffic situation (green) at 14:00h, while at the same time the traffic situation at Street 2 is bad (red).
-When added to the ontology, it is now not possible to determine which traffic situation belongs to which exact street.
-Moreover, every street in the ontology would now stand in relation to all traffic situations, no matter if those traffic situations had actually occured in the respective streets.
-E.g. Street 1 is now simultaneously associated to the traffic situation entities 'good' and 'bad', even though only the traffic situation 'good' is valid for Street 1.
+Street 1 has the traffic situation 'GOOD' (green) at 14:00h, while at the same time the traffic situation at Street 2 is 'BAD' (red).
+When added to the ontology, it is now not possible anymore to determine which traffic situation belongs to which exact street.
+Moreover, every street in the ontology would now stand in relation to all traffic situations, no matter if those traffic situations had actually occured in their respective streets.
+E.g. Street 1 is now simultaneously associated to the traffic situation entities 'GOOD' and 'BAD', even though only the traffic situation 'GOOD' is only valid for Street 1.

 ![Ontology_example_1](/documents/ontology_graphic/concrete_ontology_example_1.png)
 *Example of a concrete ontology where invalid relationships are introduced.*

-2) Method 2: Creation of individual date and time vertices for every entity associated with a timestamp.
-This will incur that nodes will be created for each time and hour for each entity associated with that timestamp.
+Method 2: Creation of individual date and time vertices for every entity associated with a timestamp.
+This will incur that an instance of the nodes will have to be created for each time and hour for each entity associated with that timestamp.
 The advantage of this approach would be that it is able to preserve correctness between relationships of entities that are linked by time.
 The issue with this solution is now that each time-associated entity creates their own time entities, hence all time entities are distinct even if they have the same time value (e.g. multiple nodes with the value 14:00).
-Thus, the loss of semantics of time could play a role on how the predictions of KG embeddings turn out.
+However, having multiple nodes which represent the same thing is likely problematic when applied on KG embeddings since each node is treated seperately.

 ![Ontology_example_2](/documents/ontology_graphic/concrete_ontology_example_2.png)
 *Example of a concrete ontology where an entity is created for each timestamp.
 Time entities, which represent the same time are not connected to each other.*

 Since time dependent data is quite common in datasets, this area has been already researched and the optimal solution would likely be to use Knowledge Graph Embeddings specialized on temporal facts instead.
 Such as HyTE, which would be able to preserve temporal consistency.
 By using this method, the modelling of the ontology would change accordingly, as distinctive entities for representing time are not needed anymore, as seen in the following figure:

 ![Ontology_example_3](/documents/ontology_graphic/ontology-temporal.png)
 *Remodeled ontology with time entities removed by using incorporating time as an attribute in the relationships itself*

-Based on those observations and the fact that the relationship between the road entities and time entities is called 'road_date', it may can be implicitly assumed that the study authors have used method 2.
+Based on those observations and the fact that the relationship between the road entities and time entities is called 'road_date', it can be implicitly assumed that the study authors have used method 2.
 Still, due to the large amounts of edges and nodes that would be needed to be created by using method 2, and the incurred higher processing power and hardware needs, it was decided to use method 1 for this exercise.

+Another approach would be to extend the first solution by either creating an attribute which contains the IDs of the initial related entities, or by creating a new 'ASSOCIATED' relationship between those entities.
+While this would solve this problem for logical queries, the issue for traditional KGE would still remain, since those can only operate on singular relationship in a <h,r,t> triple and would not be able to consider the new ly introducted 'ASSOCIATED' relationship.

 ## Road Network Creation
 (LO7) A road network can be represented as a graph (V,E), where V (vertices) equals road intersection points, and E (edges) equals road segments.
 In the paper, data from OpenStreetMaps was fetched using the tool [OSM2GMNS](https://osm2gmns.readthedocs.io/en/latest/) and processed to model the road network.
 In this exercise submission, due to time constraints, it was refrained from extracting the street network data from OpenStreetMaps, which would have taken too much time for data processing.
 Instead, the street network was approximated by creating an artificial road network by linking nearby streets using the following method: For every street the nearest 25 streets were computed, while only every i*5-th (i < 25) nearest street was then actually connected in the road network.
 The idea for applying this method is that it counteracts the formation of disconnected clusters, such that only streets that are very close are connected to each other, while streets in farther distances can not be reached.
 Obviously, constructing an artificial road network like this will not yield an accurate or correct representation of the real street network, and may distort the results of prediction tasks when applied to Knowledge Graph Embeddings.